Natasha’s Law: Allergen labelling changes from 1st October 2021

 In September 2019, The Food Information (Amendment) (England) Regulations 2019, more commonly known as Natasha’s Law, was laid in parliament.
 Its main aim was to introduce stricter requirements for pre-packaged foods to carry a full ingredients list, protecting those with allergies and give them greater confidence in the food they buy.

-Natasha’s Law comes into effect on 1st October 2021.
-From then, any food, including chocolates and confectionery, you sell that is prepared on site and pre-packed for direct sale, (PPDS), will need to be correctly labelled with the name of the food and a full ingredients list.
+Natasha’s Law came into effect on 1st October 2021.
+So now, any bulk food (including chocolates and confectionery) that you pre-pack yourself on your premises, for sale on the same premises, is referred to as 'pre-packed for direct sale' (PPDS).
+These PPDS packs must now be correctly labelled with the name of the food and a full ingredients list, with allergens highlighted.

 What does pre-packed for direct sale (PPDS) mean?